-The search term “working from home” hit a record high on March 17, 2020—when employees around the world were either encouraged, or forced to work from home to help contain the COVID-19 (Coronavirus) outbreak.
-Utilizing working from home checklists is crucial for employers to fulfill their responsibilities despite the situation and for employees to do their part in keeping themselves and their homes safe.
+The search term “working from home” hit a record high on March 17, 2020—when employees around the world were either encouraged or forced to work from home to help contain the COVID-19 (Coronavirus) outbreak.
+Utilizing working from home checklists is crucial for employers to fulfill their responsibilities despite the situation and for employees to keep themselves and their homes safe.

 Is there an OSHA regulation for working from home?

 No. The Occupational Health and Safety Administration currently does not enforce federal regulations for employers to follow when their employees work from home, but an OSHA Compliance Directive exists for home-based worksites or areas of an employee’s personal residence where the employee performs work for the employer.